|

 - The inverse distance transform is computed as the union of all disks centered around each pixel of the distance transform, taking the pixel value to be the radius.

 - InverseDistanceTransform takes a DistanceFunction option.
-The default setting is DistanceTransform->EuclideanDistance.
-Other typical settings include ManhattanDistance and ChessboardDistance.
+By default, the EuclideanDistance is used.
+Other possible settings are ManhattanDistance and ChessboardDistance.